BandarAI/SmartMethodsTraining/README.md

 1. 4 tasks from your primary path + 2 tasks from other 4 paths = 12 tasks = Full Stack Robotics Engineer certification
 2. Certification from Technical and Vocational Training Corporation

+The certifications are authorized by [MECAI](https://www.mecai.org/) and Technical and Vocational Training Corporation

 # Should You Enroll in This Training Program?
 I highly recommend entrolling in this training program.
 The program is very informative